PyChina/weekly/content/Issue/issue-78.md

 - [Security advisory: BREACH and Django](https://www.djangoproject.com/weblog/2013/aug/06/breach-and-django/)  (djangoproject.com)

-If you run a Django application that uses Django’s CSRF protection, you should check out this security advisory and heed the advice.
+If you run a Django application that uses Django's CSRF protection, you should check out this security advisory and heed the advice.